-So say you have the three testimonials in a document before you start.
+Then you will have the three real testimonials in a document before you start.
 You can look at them and you’ll probably see that they all vary widely in length.

 So what can you do?
 Well, you could edit them to make them a similar length.
 But you’d potentially lose out on some really compelling words.
 Also, what will you do as the business grows and you get better testimonials?

-Editing testimonials doesn’t seem like the right solution, so what else can you do?
+Editing testimonials doesn’t seem like the right solution.
+What else could you do?

 If they won’t work side by side without creating weird spacing issues, what if you put them one underneath each other?
 That way, you can add as many testimonials as you like, they can be long, short, or anywhere in between and it won’t matter – they’ll still look great.

 Now THAT’S designing.
 Making visual choices based on logical reasoning.